Patience, persistence pay off as Biden brings infrastructure package across finish line

 The infrastructure agreement includes major new infusions of funding for roads, bridges, and highways; tens of billions of dollars to expand passenger and freight rail; the biggest source of new funding to revamp the nation’s drinking system; and tens of billions for its power grid, among other measures.

-Biden unveiled an approximately $2 trillion jobs plan this spring that became the core the infrastructure proposal, as well as another $2 trillion proposal focused on education, care-work, and other parts of the safety net that Democrats are still debating in Congress.
+Biden unveiled an approximately $2 trillion jobs plan this spring that became the core the infrastructure proposal, as well as another $2 trillion proposal focused on education, climate, and parts of the safety net that Democrats are still debating in Congress.

 Major legislative obstacles to both packages slowed their progress, and for months Washington has been consumed by gridlock and tense negotiations that stretched on for days and generated negative publicity for the administration.